-I've finally gotten around to writing my report on the Hellsgate trip, a one-nighter I did in May, 2002.
-I trekked out alone with pack, camera and tape recorder.
-The latter was in lieu of a notepad and pencil by which to document the various happenings on my journey.
+I've finally gotten around writing my report on the Hellsgate trip, a one-nighter I did in May 2002.
+I trekked out alone with pack, camera, and tape recorder.
+The latter was in lieu of a notepad and pencil to document the various happenings on my journey.

 I left Fountain Hills on Saturday morning around 7:30 am. and arrived at the trailhead 11.6 miles East of the McDonalds in Payson on route 260.
 The turnoff FR 405A is a paved road that becomes a dirt road within 50 yards.
-After you turn off of 260 onto FR 405A, you just go straight onto the dirt road.
-Follow it for 0.4 miles to the trailhead where you see a large clearing area to the right.
+After you turn off of 260 onto FR 405A, go straight onto the dirt road.
+Follow it for 0.4 miles to the trailhead, where you see a large clearing area to the right.
 You can make this in a sedan if you need to with no problem.
 The trail is marked Hellsgate.

 I began my hike at about 10:30 am. by going uphill to the South.
-The main point to remember about this 7.1-mile trail into Hell's canyon is that, for the first four miles, it is either a narrow trail or an old dirt road.
+The main point to remember about this 7.1-mile trail into Hell's canyon is that it is either a narrow trail or an old dirt road for the first four miles.
 It can be confusing because the two crisscross along the way, at the same time crossing over an old creek bed (dry at this time) several times.
-The point to remember is that it really doesn't matter whether you take the narrow walking trail or the old dirt road - both will get you to the edge of the wilderness area, which, by the way, is marked by a sign 4.4 miles into the hike.
-From the very beginning of the hike, you will have the option to take the trail or the old dirt road, so just remember it doesn't matter which route you take (narrow trail or wider old dirt road).
+The point to remember is that it doesn't matter whether you take the narrow walking trail or the old dirt road - both will get you to the edge of the wilderness area, which, by the way, is marked by a sign 4.4 miles into the hike.
+From the very beginning of the hike, you will have the option to take the trail or the old dirt road, so remember it doesn't matter which route you take (narrow trail or wider old dirt road).
 The narrow trail is pretty well marked with cairns along the way.